Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

-Gabe Vincent and his Miami Heat teammates take on the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Gabe Vincent and the rest of the Miami Heat match up versus the Boston Celtics in the NBA Playoffs on Saturday, at 8:30 PM ET.

-In this piece we'll examine Vincent's stats and trends, helping you with your prop bets.
+Below, we look at Vincent's stats and trends to help you find the top prop bets.

 Gabe Vincent Prop Bets vs. the Celtics